zenorocha/wedocs/intro/quick-start.md

 <!-- <article id="8-hosting-template-and-github-repository"> -->

-## 8. Download the hosting template and create a Github Repository
+## 8. Download the hosting boilerplate and create a Github Repository

+In order to facilitate your work, WeDeploy provide many boilerplates to help you to deploy many types of applications.
+In this example download the [Static Host Boilerplate](https://github.com/wedeploy/boilerplate-hosting).

 <!-- </article> -->